 The data are all real valued and can be posed in a standard vector format.
 For any wafer, W(i), the target speed prediction, can be made by mapping from the input vector X(i) to the output, Y(i).
-We collected data and made predictions using wafer mean and median values and did not explore data and predictions by individual chip or wafer region.
+The complete data for wafers that have completed testing can be readily retrieved from a database.